> Canadian Bid-rigging Law | CANADIAN COMPETITION LAW

 2. Competing bids received together.

-3. A bidder that would normally or has often bid does not bid or submits an unusually high bid (or withdraws a bid already made).
+3. A bidder that would normally or has often bid does not bid or submits an unusually high bid or withdraws a bid that they have already made.

 4. One contractor or sub-contractor is often the successful bidder.